 I think between 300-400fps and we did some slight slowing down in post.

 And did you enjoy working with that camera?

-I did except that we were so macro with that camera and we had so many lights that at some point in the evening it just broke down.
-I think maybe we were asking a lot of it in that situation!
-I’d worked with it before – it’s a good camera – and it seems like if you’re going to shoot high speed digitally at those rates (and higher) then there isn’t really that much choice.
+I did except that we were so macro and we had so many lights that at some point in the evening it just broke down.
+We were asking a lot of it in that situation!
+I’d worked with it before – it’s a good camera – and it seems like if you’re going to shoot high speed digitally at those rates and higher then there isn’t really that much choice.